Aswath-Ramana/Chatbot/README.md

 Natural Language Processing with Python provides a practical introduction to programming for language processing.

-If you want  chatbot for any particular domain,you can load the desired webpage in the input file.
+##### If you want  chatbot for any particular domain,you can load the desired webpage in the input file.

-### Installation of NLTK

--pip install nltk

 After NLTK has been downloaded, install required packages

 ### How to run through Terminal
+-pip install -r requirements.txt
 -python main.py